MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 >[!NOTE]
 > This article covers advanced topics around the implementation of [native query](native-database-query.md) support for custom connectors as well as [query folding](query-folding-basics.md) on top of them.
 We suggest that you read the articles around these topics before reading any further.
+>
+>To learn more about Power Query custom connectors check out the article on [Power Query SDK Overview](install-sdk.md)

 In Power Query, you're able to execute custom native queries against your data source to retrieve the data that you're looking for.
 You can also enable the capability to maintain query folding throughout this and subsequent transformation processes done inside of Power Query.